Yongqi-Zhuo/Syno-AE/README.md

 # ...

 # If you have a Jetson Orin Nano, use this
-# Note that you should avoid running the server, tracker or tuner on the Jetson Orin Nano, because it may hurt performance.
+# Note that you should avoid running the server, tracker, or tuner on the Jetson Orin Nano, because it may hurt performance.
 python -m tvm.exec.rpc_server --tracker=$TRACKER_HOST:$TRACKER_PORT --key=jetson-orin-nano
 ```